grnt426/grnt426.github.io/_posts/2016-03-19-apple-and-the-fbi.markdown

 -

 The reason the FBI is pushing this case is obvious.
 And I said it before.
 This has *nothing* to do with terrorism or encryption.
-This is all about the FBI wanting to expand its powers and explicitly bypass CALEA, Legislation passed and worked on by the Executive and Legislative, in a manner wholly authoritarian for reasons of fear and illegitimacy.
+This is all about the FBI wanting to expand its powers and explicitly bypass CALEA, Legislation passed and worked on by the Executive and Legislative, in a manner wholly authoritarian for reasons out of fear.
 The FBI wants unlimited powers to exploit through a single corrupted Court judge.

 Even if another attack were to happen, and it "could have been prevented if we had the information on that phone", does not validate the government's position to supercede law.
-If its so important, new provisions should be made, or an actual declaration of war or Emergency Powers granted by Congress.
+If it's so important, new provisions should be made, or an actual declaration of war or Emergency Powers granted by Congress.
 There are so many tools for bypassing law that are established and known, with a clear purpose and extraordinary understanding, with a clear time-limited position.

 This isn't a conspiracy.
 This is exactly what the FBI is doing, and its blatant and its clear.